Olivera Lazarević: Biography

 After the Battle of Kosovo in 1389, Olivera was sent to the harem of Sultan Bayezid I where she remained for the next 12 years.
-They had three daughters: Öruz Hatun, Paşa Melek Hatun and another unnamed daughter.
+They had three daughters: Öruz Hatun, Paşa Melek Hatun and an unnamed daughter.
 Despite her marriage, she apparently never converted to Islam.
 She had a considerable influence over the sultan, which helped her people, country, and family survive in turbulent times.